AdS/CFT Correspondence with a 3D Black Hole Simulator: Introduction

-{\bf \em Introduction:--} Spacetime geometry changes dramatically across the horizon of a black hole.
-Classical particles or even light that fall across the horizon can never escape purely due to the structure of spacetime.
-Surprisingly, quantum correlations can escape a black hole horizon, a phenomenon named Hawking radiation \cite{Bekenstein1973,hawking_black_1974}.
-Conceptually, this mechanism is equivalent to quantum tunnelling across a potential barrier \cite{Hawking:1975aa,Susskind:2006aa}.
-Hawking radiation comes with several universal characteristics.
-The Hawking temperature describes the thermal behaviour of the emitted radiation and depends only on the curvature at the horizon.
-Signatures of Hawking radiation have been identified in different systems, e.g. Bose--Einstein condensates \cite{Garay2000}, quantum Hall effect \cite{stone_analogue_2013}, Weyl fermions \cite{volovik_black_2016}, critical Floquet systems \cite{lapierre_emergent_2020} or magnons \cite{Magnonic2017}.
+Spacetime geometry changes dramatically across the horizon of a black hole.
+Classical particles or even light that fall across the horizon can never escape, purely due to the structure of spacetime.
+Surprisingly, quantum correlations can be built across the black hole horizon, a phenomenon that leads to Hawking radiation \cite{Bekenstein1973,hawking_black_1974}.
+Conceptually, this mechanism is equivalent to quantum tunneling across a potential barrier \cite{Hawking:1975aa,Susskind:2006aa}.
+This phenomenon is not only confined to astronomical objects but can also be met in condensed matter or synthetic quantum systems.
+Recently, signatures of Hawking radiation have been identified in diverse systems, such as Bose-Einstein condensates \cite{Garay2000}, quantum Hall effect \cite{stone_analogue_2013}, Weyl fermions \cite{volovik_black_2016}, critical Floquet systems \cite{lapierre_emergent_2020}, magnons \cite{Magnonic2017} or chiral interfaces~\cite{Horner2023}.